domster4444/domster4444/README.md

 Timezone: Europe/Vienna (CEST)
 </p>
 <br />
-<p>In my latest project, I created an <a href="https://github.com/YuriDevAT/sos-animals">SOS Animal App</a> which will help abandoned animals get help from Animal welfare organizations in Romania when people reporting them via this app.
-I created this project to participate in my first hackathon -  July 2021. 🏆 This project was one of the Runner Up Winners. 🥳</p>
+<p>In my latest project, I created an <a href="https://google.com">SOS Animal App</a> which will help abandoned animals get help from Animal welfare organizations in Nepal when people reporting them via this app.
+I created this project to participate in my first hackathon -  July 2018. 🏆 This project was one of the Runner Up Winners. 🥳</p>

 :muscle: I am currently helping others to get into tech too by creating content using Twitter.<br />
 <!--:eyes: I’m currently learning ...
 TypeScript <br />
 :raising_hand: I’m looking to collaborate with ... someone who is interested in art / music or helping people /environment <br />
 :dizzy_face: I’m looking for help with ...
 TypeScript<br />-->
 💬 Ask me about anything related to... my content.
 I am happy to help.<br />
 :ghost: Fun fact: ...
-I studied Musicology and Japanese studies, but I am now a selftaught developer working in Vienna. <br />
+I studied CSIT and Japanese studies, but I am now a selftaught developer working in Nepal. <br />

 <br />
 <br />